PoweredByApartium/cocoa-beans/Writerside/topics/spigot.md

 # 🚰 Spigot

-**Cocoabeans** has many utility for spigot that will help you to make your plugin faster and easier
+**Cocoabeans** has many utilities for Spigot that will help you make your plugin development faster and easier

 ## Relevant Links
 * [Spigot javadocs](https://cocoa-beans.apartium.net/%version%/spigot/)